-Argentina’s 2012 GDP grew at 3% according to ECLAC.
-This represents a significant contraction from the 8.3% reached in 2011.
-Argentinians are estimated to top 42.5 million in 2016 and per-capita GDP is projected to rise to US$12,073 by the same year, according to various estimates.
+Argentina’s 2017 GDP grew at 3% according to Indec.
+Argentinians are estimated to top 44 million in 2018 and per-capita GDP is projected to rise to US$14.3 thousand, according to the IMF .
 The country’s middle class is the largest in the region on a percentage basis.
-The UN classified 90.6% of the population as urban and estimates that it will reach 93% by 2015.
+The UN classified 90.6% of the population as urban and estimates that it will reach 93% by 2018.
 In addition to being mostly urban, Argentina’s population is relatively young, 38.0% of Argentinians fall between the ages of 20-44, and 64.9% of them are expected to be economically active.
-On the negative side, Argentina’s current business environment for international investors presents several serious challenges.
-A growing number of international brands are being forced out of the country due to import restrictions and other trade barriers.
-The latest casualties are luxury retailers Cartier and Ralph Lauren.

 Interested in Argentina’s retail market?
 Please contact us at: